nebrius/raspi-io/README.md

   - [Node-RED](http://nodered.org/) works, but can be finicky and difficult to debug.
   - See https://github.com/nebrius/raspi-io/issues/24 for more info about support for other OSes
 - GCC 4.8 or newer
+  - This should come with Raspbian Jesse or newer
 - Node 4.0.0 or newer
   - Raspi IO _may_ work on Node 0.12, but it is not tested nor supported.
 Bug reports will be ignored.
   - Raspi IO is known not to work on Node 0.10.
 Bug reports will be ignored.